DaveBenham/VenomPremium/README.md

 - Damped Ripple B

 *Quick Links: [Intro](#sofias-daughter) | [Fundamental](#fundamental-section) | [Ripples](#ripple-sections) | [Global](#global-section) | [Output](#output-section) | [ContextMenus](#context-menus) | [XAOS-Venom Differences](#differences-from-xaoc-devices-sofia)*

+# Spice Factory

+Spice Factory is a complex wave splicing triple oscillator heavily inspired by the [Future Sound Systems OSC2 Recombination engine](https://www.futuresoundsystems.co.uk/returnosc2.html).

+The core concepts are two primary unipolar sound source oscillators called Positive Spice (0 to 5 volts), and Negative Spice (-5 to 0 volts), a third bipolar Slice oscillator that "cuts" and preserves the Positive Spice while positive, and the Negative Spice while Negative, and a mixer called Splice that merges the modified Positive and Negative Spices into a final waveform.
+There are many controls and CV inputs to specify the waveform(s) of each oscillator, phase modulation, frequency modulation, pulse width modulation, and many VCAs for mixing and amplitude modulation.

+## SLICE section

+The Slice oscillator produces 4 different waveforms simultaneously: Sine, Triangle, Square (pulse), and Saw (descending ramp).
+All four waveforms are available as independent outputs to be used however you see fit.
+But the primary purpose of this oscillator is to slice (amplitude modulate) the Spice oscillators.

+### WAVE square button
+This button selects which waveform is used to slice the Spice waveforms.

+### FREQ (frequency) knob
+Specifies the base frequency of the Slice oscillator.
+The knob has an 8 octave range.
+The absolute values of the range depend on the settings of the OCT (octave) knob and SLOW button.
+With the Octave at 0 and the Slow option off, the knob ranges from 16.352 to 4186 Hz, with the default noon position at C4 (261.63 Hz).
+With the Octave at 0 and the Slow option enabled, the knob ranges from 0.125 to 32 Hz, with the default noon position at 2 Hz.

+### OCT (octave) knob
+Adjusts the range of the Slice Frequency knob in one octave increments.
+The Octave knob ranges from -2 to 2, with the default noon position at 0.

+### SLOW (frequency mode) button
+When disabled (default), the Slice Frequency knob range is in audio mode.
+When enabled, the Frequency knob range is in LFO (low frequency) mode.
+Oversampling is automatically disabled when the Slow mode is enabled.
+By default the Oversampling is set to 4x whenever the frequency mode is changed to audio rate (Slow disabled).
+The oversample rate can then be manually set to any value after the frequency mode change.
+The default audio mode oversample rate can be adjusted by a context menu option.

+### PW (pulse width) knob
+This knob always controls the positive width of the selected Slice waveform, whether it be Sine, Triangle, Square, or Saw.
+It also always controls the pulse width of the square form, even if it is not selected.

+The knob ranges from 0% to 100%, with the default noon value of 50%.
+At 0% the square output is constant -5V, and at 100% the square output is constant +5V.

+The positive portion of the waveform is stretched or shrunk to fit within the selected width.
+The negative portion is stretched or shrunk in the oposite direction so that the overal wavelength remains constant.

+### PWM (puse width modulation) attenuverter knob and CV input
+Provides CV control over the pulse width setting.
+The CV is scaled at 10% per volt.
+The CV is attenuated and or inverted by the associated attnuverter knob.
+The attenuated CV is summed with the PW setting, and the final effective pulse width is clamped to a value from 0 to 100%.

+### EXP FM (exponential frequency modulation) input and attenuverter